ChipsAni/Sonic-MoonLight-Package/README.md

-# Sonic-MoonLight-Package
+# Unbounded-Tech-Package
-A redirect port of the original Sonic MoonLight Engine to the Open Source Engine: "Sonic Ring Engine"
+A redirect Guide for Open Sourced Stuff that are featured in the Unbounded Tech Engine.
+(POWERED BY DIGITAL SWIRL ENGINE, ORIGINAL BUILD USED FROM HELIX)
-Which also features general bug fixes, additional content and more.
+Also features the Sonic Moonlight Package which are ports of the original Sonic MoonLight Engine to your own Custom made/Open Source Engines

-# **Made By: Sonic Sunshine Team**
+Both features general bug fixes, additional content and more.

-SMPE IS Open Sourced, but it will not feature most of the mods since some of them are "Sunshine Team Exclusive"
+# **Made By: Unbounded Tech Team**

-Game breaking bugs, Better Mechanics and etc. WILL be open sourced.
-NO MATTER WHAT.
+SMPE and UTP are partially Open Sourced, meaning not most of it is available.

 # SMPE Guide:
 **BETTER RAILS MOD:**

 Download the Rails rbxm file, and the script that's located in the folder "scripts"
-Once opening ROBLOX STUDIO And having your SRE (Sonic Ring Engine) Set up, Delete everything that's about SRE Rails.
+Once opening ROBLOX STUDIO And having your own Engine Set up.
-Open the RBXM file in your SRE ROBLOX STUDIO Game and put the Rails in a folder called "Objects" Then Copy And Paste (or import) The Script into "StarterPlayerScripts" And everything should be good to work!
+Open the RBXM file in your ROBLOX STUDIO Game and put the Rails in a folder called "Objects" Then Copy And Paste (or import) The Script into "StarterPlayerScripts" And everything should be good to work!